- Sphere Engine overview

 - 64kB for the Sphere Engine Compilers module,

-What is the size limit of input data in Sphere Engine Compilers?
+What is the default size limit of input data in Sphere Engine Compilers?

 The maximum size of the input data file in the Sphere Engine Compilers service is 64kB.

-What is the size limit of the data streams generated when executing the submission?
+What is the default size limit of the data streams generated when executing the submission?

-Data generated when executing submissions (i.e., the "stdout", "stderr" streams) can have any size (OS limitations may apply).
+Data generated when executing submissions can have any size (OS limitations may apply).
 However, Sphere Engine saves only a shortened data stream of the maximum allowed stream size.

 For the Sphere Engine Compilers module, the maximum stream size is 1MB for both streams.

-For the Sphere Engine Problems module, the maximum stream size (per test case) is:
+For the Sphere Engine Problems module, the maximum stream size is:

 Note: The verification procedure conducted during the evaluation of the user's submission uses complete stream data.

-What is the size limit for test case files (e.g., input data and reference output data)?
+What is the default size limit for test case files in the Sphere Engine Problems (e.g., input data and reference output data)?

 Each file with test case data can weigh up to 20MB.
 It is also possible to increase the maximum size of test case files - please contact us if you feel that this is what you need.

-What is the operational memory (RAM) limit for running the program in Sphere Engine?
+What is the default operational memory (RAM) limit for running the program in Sphere Engine?

-The program launched in Sphere Engine has access to 1.5GB of RAM.
+For the Compilers and the Problems modules, the program has access to 1.5GB of RAM.
 If this limit is exceeded, the execution of the program is interrupted.

 In case of integration through the API, the Sphere Engine Compilers module offers the ability to set the memory limit.

-Is there a limit on the number of programming problems that I can create as part of the Sphere Engine Problems module?
+Is there the default limit on the number of programming problems that I can create as part of the Sphere Engine Problems module?

-The standard limit is up to 1000 problems, however, it is possible to remove the limit of the number of problems.
+The default limit is up to 1000 problems, however, it is possible to remove the limit of the number of problems.
 Please contact us if you feel that this is what you need.

 Executing submissions